alpereno/ShooterMobile/README.md

 - Muzzle flash, laser, magazine, shell, death effect, recoil and reload system
 - Spawner system with adjustable characteristics such as health, attack power, number, color, etc.
 - Randomly different audio system for each in situations such as attack, death etc.
-- watch out, don't fall down!
+- Watch out, don't fall down!

 In code
-- object orianted based
+- Object orianted based
-- object pooling
+- Object pooling
-- event based communication system
+- Event based communication system
-- most animations and visual effects are made with coroutines (gun recoil and reload, enemy attacks, UI interactions etc.)
+- Most animations and visual effects are made with coroutines (gun recoil and reload, enemy attacks, UI interactions etc.)
-- high score and combo streak system
+- High score and combo streak system
-- post processing
+- Post processing
-- player prefs
+- Player prefs
-- animation system
+- Animation system
-- audio system
+- Audio system
-- spawn system
+- Spawn system
-- own utility class for optimization
+- Own utility class for optimization

 Features that can be added to the game in the future
 - Different maps